ialam085/Super-Store-Sales-Analysis/README.md

 ### ◻️ Objective

->The objective of the attached Python report seems to be an exploratory data analysis (EDA) of a Super Store Sales Analysis.
+>The objective of the attached Python report seems to be an exploratory data analysis (EDA) of a Super Store Sales reports by different angles.
 The notebook includes steps like:
 >
 >- Importing necessary libraries (e.g., numpy, pandas, matplotlib, seaborn).
 >- Loading and inspecting the dataset